The Story of the Young Slave Girl of Naaman who had Courage though she lived in Captivity

 She didn’t say “maybe” or “perhaps.”

-She spoke with confidence — “He would heal him.”
+She spoke with confidence and assurance that “He would heal him.”

 This young girl’s faith refused to be limited by her situation.
-Though she was bound by circumstance, she was walking in freedom.
+Even though she was bound by circumstance, she kept her faith and trust in God (through the prophets).

 Freedom in the Midst of Captivity